Goncharov (meme)

-Goncharov is an internet meme surrounding a nonexistent 1973 gangster film of the same name.
-Goncharov was imagined by users on Tumblr as a joke, often with the tagline "The greatest mafia movie ever made".
-It is usually described as a mafia film set in Naples, with the involvement of Martin Scorsese.
-Those discussing the film have devised a fictionalized cast list that includes Robert De Niro, Al Pacino, John Cazale, Gene Hackman, Cybill Shepherd and Harvey Keitel.
+Goncharov is an Internet meme surrounding a nonexistent 1973 mafia film of the same name.
+Goncharov was imagined by Tumblr users as a joke, often with the tagline "the greatest mafia movie ever made".
+It is usually described as a mafia film set in Naples, with the involvement of director Martin Scorsese.
+Those discussing the film have devised a fictionalized cast including Robert De Niro, Al Pacino, John Cazale, Gene Hackman, Cybill Shepherd and Harvey Keitel.

-Goncharov initially originated when a Tumblr user posted a picture of a pair of "knockoff boots" that featured details suggesting the film's existence in place of a brand label.
-This post was reblogged in August 2020 with the joking allusion that Goncharov was a real film; this reblog is generally regarded as the genesis of the meme.
-The meme went viral in November 2022, after a poster for Goncharov was created and shared online.
-This sparked an elaborate fiction of its narrative content and production, described in posts on Tumblr and elsewhere as if the film were real.
-Goncharov has inspired an online fandom, received significant coverage in the media, and garnered responses from notable individuals, including Scorsese, generally playing along with the meme.
+Goncharov originated when a Tumblr user posted a picture of a pair of "knockoff boots" that featured details suggesting the film's existence in place of a brand label.
+This post was reblogged in August 2020 with a joking allusion that Goncharov was a real film; this is generally regarded as the genesis of the meme.
+The meme went viral in November 2022 after a poster for Goncharov was created and shared online.
+This sparked an elaborate fiction of its narrative content and production, described in posts on Tumblr and elsewhere as though the film were real.
+Goncharov has inspired an online fandom, received significant coverage in the media, and garnered responses from notable individuals, including eventually Scorsese himself, generally playing along with the meme.

 Fictitious plot and production history

-Although many details are inconsistent due to the collaborative nature of its conception, Goncharov is generally described as a mafia film, produced in 1973.
-In the metafictional narrative of the film's existence, it is generally imagined that it had a troubled production and ultimately never received a proper release, thus becoming a lost film.
-This serves as an explanation for its supposed obscurity.
+Although many details are inconsistent due to the collaborative nature of its conception, Goncharov is generally described as a mafia film produced in 1973.
+In the metafictional narrative of the film's existence, it is generally imagined that it had a troubled production and never received a proper release.
+Goncharov ostensibly becoming a lost film serves as an explanation for its supposed obscurity.